Outreal-XR/GeneralHoloFairMetaverseTemplate/README.md

 # General HoloFair Metaverse Template
 This is a "Get Started Unity3D project" to create, configure, build and deploy HoloFair compatible metaverses.

-Once you open the project, make sure you navigate to Package Manager -> HoloFair SDK -> Samples -> Import HoloFair URP.
+Once you open the project, make sure you navigate to Package Manager -> HoloFair SDK -> Samples -> Import HoloFair LWRP.

-After that navigate to Project Window -> Assets -> Samples -> HoloFair SDK -> 3.0.53 -> HoloFair URP -> Scenes to find sample scenes and learn how to setup the scenes and different environement interactions.
+After that navigate to Project Window -> Assets -> Samples -> HoloFair SDK -> 3.0.53 -> HoloFair LWRP -> Scenes to find sample scenes and learn how to setup the scenes and different environement interactions.
 More instructions and guides are available on our [gitbook](https://docs.holofair.app).

 ## Requirements
 - Unity3D 2021.3.1f1 (only)